FantasyNitroGEN/visallo/docs/getting-started/build.md

 It is a known issue that some unit tests fail on Windows.
 The following are expected to fail:
 * `org.visallo.core.formula.FormulaEvaluatorTest`
-* `org.visallo.tesseract.TesseractGraphPropertyWorkerTest`
-* `org.visallo.opencvObjectDetector.OpenCVUtilsTest`
-* `org.visallo.opencvObjectDetector.OpenCVObjectDetectorPropertyWorkerTest`

 ## Web Application

-Building the Visallo web application is very similar to running it, as described in the [Running section of the development Docker container](dev-docker-image.md#running) instructions.
+Building the Visallo web application is very similar to running it.
 From the root directory of the Visallo project, run

         mvn package -pl web/war -am -DskipTests -Dsource.skip=true